 Why screen time creates this pattern of tension

 A massage chair may help because it gives the body a short break from that posture pattern.
 The goal is not to fix everything in one session.
-The goal is to interrupt the buildup before it becomes the default feeling every evening.
+The goal is to interrupt the buildup before tightness becomes the default feeling every evening.

 The daily 10-minute routine